ddgae2/network/ReadME.md

 # Step 3: Compiling, Training, and Evaluating the Model

-The neural network model using Tensorflow Keras contains working code that performs the following steps:
+The neural network model built with TensorFlow Keras includes functional code that performs the following steps:

-The number of layers, the number of neurons per layer, and activation function are defined  <br>
+1. The number of layers, the number of neurons per layer, and the activation functions are defined.

-An output layer with an activation function is created  <br>
+2. An output layer with an activation function is created.

-There is an output for the structure of the model  <br>
+3. The structure of the model is displayed.
-There is an output of the model’s loss and accuracy <br>
+4. The model's loss and accuracy are provided.
-The model's weights are saved every five epochs <br>
+5. The model's weights are saved every five epochs.
-The results are saved to an HDF5 file  <br>
+6. The results are stored in an HDF5 file.

    ![Figure 3](https://github.com/davidhyongae2/network/blob/main/Figure4.png) <br>